Page Reviewed / Updated - Mar. 2014

 In addition to requiring assistance with two or more activities of daily living or nursing home level care, individuals must be financially qualified for Medicaid.
 This is a complicated process involving a review of a family’s income, assets and asset transfers as far back as 5 years.

-Washington residents that are in need of Medicaid but for a variety of reasons do not meet these limits, should consider working with a Medicaid qualification expert to help them re-structure their financial assets to meet the eligibility limits.
-Find assistance applying for Medicaid
+Washington residents that are in need of assistance from Medicaid but cannot meet these limits, should consider working with a Medicaid qualification expert to help them restructure their financial assets to meet the eligibility limits.
+Read more about this option here.

 Individuals approved for the COPES Waivers can receive any of the following services.
 Case-by-case approval may be required.

 This program is available statewide across Washington.
 However, it is worth noting that the COPES Waiver is not a Medicaid entitlement program.
-There are a defined number of spots available and waiting lists may exist for services.
+There are a defined number of spots available, approximately 30,000 and waiting lists may exist for services.
 Persons on a waiting list are prioritized by date of application as well as the severity of their need.
 One can apply by calling 1-800-562-3022 or find more information online at the following webpage.